simoncblyth/opticks/notes/issues/inst_transforms_XYZ_flips_discrepancy.rst

 BUT: now getting mismatch between the transforms.

 * HMM: I thought the transforms were matching previously, so recent changes may have broken them
+* AHAH : could this be --gparts_transform_offset yet again ?

 Generate the geometry and grab using ntds3::